-One of the most common mistakes is to confuse the concepts of a hazard, harm, and risk.
+One of the most common mistakes is to confuse the concepts of hazard, harm, and risk.
 Each of these terms is defined in the ISO 14971 Standard in section 2, but the common mistake is to think that the European Commission is saying that 100% of the hazards you identify need to be reduced as much as possible.

-The best practice in risk management is to identify as many hazards as possible at the beginning of the risk analysis process, but then these hazards must be sorted into those hazards that will be analyzed for risk.
+The best practice in risk management is to identify as many hazards as possible at the beginning of the risk analysis process.
+Still, then these hazards must be sorted into those hazards that will be analyzed for risk.
 One of the common phrases used in training is: “It is better to estimate the risk of 10% of 1,000 hazards than it is to estimate 50% of 100 hazards.”

 If you follow the logic behind the phrase above, your team will need to estimate risk for 100 hazards, rather than 50 hazards.
-Your risk analysis team will also need to document the rationale behind categorization of hazards.
+Your risk analysis team will also need to document the rationale behind the categorization of hazards.

 If a hazard is associated with adverse events in the Manufacturer and User Facility Device Experience (MAUDE) database for your device or a similar device, then you need to ensure that the risk associated with that hazard is assessed and there are adequate risk controls.
 This is also true for any hazard associated with a customer complaint that your company anticipates.
 Any hazard that presents a high potential severity of harm should also be included in your risk analysis.
-However, if a hazard is completely eliminated by the design of your device, then you do not need to include it in the risk analysis.
+However, if a hazard is entirely eliminated by the design of your device, then you do not need to include it in the risk analysis.

 I recommend writing a hazard identification report that includes all the hazards that were identified.
 This report should also categorize the hazard.
 You only need two categories: 1) hazards to be analyzed for risk, and 2) hazards that do not require risk analysis.
 You need a rationale for each risk that you do not perform risk analysis for, and you need traceability to risk controls and the risk-benefit analysis for each hazard that you do analyze.

-Example of a Rationale for Not Analyzing the Risk of a Hazard:
+Example of a Rationale for Not Analyzing the Risk of a Hazard

-Impact of this Deviation
+Impact of Deviation #1 about “Negligible Risk”

 As companies become aware of this deviation between the 14971 Standard and the Essential Requirements of the device directives, I believe teams that are working on risk analysis and people that are performing a gap analysis of their procedures will need to be more careful about which hazards are identified in their risk management reports.
 The burden of showing traceability from hazards to risk controls and risk-benefit analysis is substantial.
-Therefore, it is important to be systematic about how hazards are identified, and to provide a clear justification for any hazards that are not included in the risk analysis.
+Therefore, it is important to be systematic about how hazards are identified and to provide a clear justification for any hazards that are not included in the risk analysis.

 The common phrase that has been used in risk management training classes should be reconsidered in light of feedback from the European Commission.
 Maybe a better phrase would be: “It is better to estimate the risk of 10% of 200 hazards than it is to estimate 50% of 20 hazards.
 However, it is important to provide a clear justification for any hazards that are not included in the risk analysis.”